CostNorm/arm_compatibility_checker/readme.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details (if one exists).
+This project is licensed under the Apache License 2.0.